 Also known affectionately as ‘Vic Market’ or ‘Queen Vic’, the Queen Victoria Market has been the heart and soul of Melbourne for more than a century.
 An historic landmark spread over two city blocks, it’s a vibrant and bustling inner-city market where you can shop at over 600 small businesses for everything from Australian fruit and vegetables, local and imported gourmet foods, clothing and souvenirs.
 More details can be found here

-The National Gallery of Victoria is a place for everyone and warmly welcomes children, teenagers and families.
-NGV Kids exhibitions and programs reflect the Gallery’s commitment to providing creative experiences for young people and their families.
+The National Gallery of Victoria extends a warm welcome to all, including children, teenagers, and families.
+NGV Kids exhibitions and programs mirror the Gallery’s dedication to offering creative encounters for young individuals and their families.
 Find out about their school holiday exhibits here.

 Melbourne Gardens is a great place for picnics.
 With its meandering walkways, diverse plant life and stunning views, plus a unique space designed specifically for kids, add the gardens to your must-see itinerary for families.
 Find out more here

-Serendip Sanctuary has been described as a wildlife oasis in the Western Volcanic Plain, with a wide variety of native birds and mammals.
-The sanctuary is a great venue for families with hands-on activities on offer for kids along with excellent facilities such as smooth tracks for prams, open space for play, free barbecues, picnic tables under shelter and baby changing facilities.
+Described as a wildlife oasis within the Western Volcanic Plain, Serendip Sanctuary boasts a diverse array of native birds and mammals.
+The sanctuary provides an ideal setting for families, offering interactive activities for children and excellent amenities.
+These include smooth tracks suitable for prams, spacious areas for play, complimentary barbecue facilities, sheltered picnic tables, and accommodations for baby changing.
 We have got more details here.

 Edendale demonstrates farm production to the community with animals such as sheep, dairy goats and chickens, as well as vegetable gardens and orchards of heritage fruit trees.
 You can participate in self-guided walks around the farm, children’s clipboard activities, explore the native plant nursery, plus you can bring a picnic.
 Click here